joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 Real systems exist on a spectrum:

-**Prompt**: Single LLM call.
+A prompt is a single LLM call.
 Stateless. `f(input) -> output`

-**Chain**: Multiple prompts in sequence.
+A chain is multiple prompts in sequence.
 The output of one becomes input to the next.
 Fixed flow.

-**Agent**: Loop with tool use.
+An agent is a loop with tool use.
 The LLM decides the flow.
 Unknown number of steps.

-**Multi-agent**: Multiple agents working together.
+A multi-agent system has multiple agents working together.
 One plans, others execute.
 Complex coordination.

 Most production systems are chains or simple agents.
-Multi-agent systems sound impressive but the coordination overhead usually isn't worth it.
+Multi-agent systems add coordination overhead that's hard to justify until you've hit the limits of a single agent.
 Start simple.

 ## Building your first agent